Vinger Municipality

-History
+Prior to its dissolution in 1963, the 499.2 km2 municipality was the 201st largest by area out of the 689 municipalities in Norway.
+Vinger Municipality was the 132nd most populous municipality in Norway with a population of about 6,228.
+The municipality's population density was 12.5 PD/km2 and its population had increased by 7.8% over the previous 10-year period.

+General information

 The prestegjeld of Vinger was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1854, the King issued a royal decree that declared the village area around the Kongsvinger Fortress to be a kjøpstad.
-On 7 February 1855, the town of Kongsvinger (population: 472) was separated from Vinger municipality to become a separate urban municipality.
-Afterwards, Vinger had a population of 10,947.
+In 1854, the King issued a royal decree that declared the village area around the Kongsvinger Fortress to be a kjøpstad called Kongsvinger.
+On 7 February 1855, the town of Kongsvinger (population: 472) was separated from Vinger Municipality to become the new Kongsvinger Municipality (which was very small and just included the town itself).
+Afterwards, Vinger Municipality had a population of 10,947.

-In 1864, the southern part of the municipality (population: 6,920) was separated from Vinger to form the new municipality of Eidskog.
-This division left Vinger with a population of 6,226.
-On 1 January 1876 a part of Vinger adjacent to the town of Kongsvinger containing 209 inhabitants was transferred to Kongsvinger.
+In 1864, the southern part of the municipality (population: 6,920) was separated from Vinger Municipality to form the new Eidskog Municipality.
+This division left Vinger Municipality with a population of 6,226.
+On 1 January 1876 a part of Vinger Municipality adjacent to the town of Kongsvinger containing 209 inhabitants was transferred to Kongsvinger Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Vinger (population: 6,257) was merged with the neighboring municipality of Brandval (population: 4,384) and the town of Kongsvinger (population: 2,349) which created a new Kongsvinger Municipality with a total population of 12,990.
+On 1 January 1964, a large municipal merger took place, merging the following areas to form the new Kongsvinger Municipality with a total population of 12,990.